 The Pickett CCC Museum features interpretative exhibits and artifacts, depicting the Civilian Conservation Corps’ contributions to Tennessee’s parks and natural areas, while recognizing the CCC’s extensive efforts across the country.
 An interactive touch-screen exhibit gives visitors an opportunity to hear directly from former CCC workers, sharing their stories about their time working to construct Pickett State Park.
 Developed by Tennessee State Parks, the museum is in the same location of the former park office, constructed by the CCC in the 1930s.
 Approximately 70,000 Tennesseans served in the CCC in various locations around the country.
 There were 77 CCC camps located throughout Tennessee.

 Pickett State Park has cabins and campsites available for rent.
 The park has 20 rental cabins, with four styles to accommodate different size families.
 There are five rustic CCC cabins that can accommodate four people, five standard cabins can accommodate up to six people, five suite cabins can accommodate two people and five deluxe cabins can accommodate eight people.
 Each type of cabin is completely equipped for housekeeping with modern bathrooms, kitchen appliances, cooking utensils, linens and towels and fireplaces.
-There are 32 campsites at the park, each with electric and water hookups, picnic tables and grills.
+There are 31 campsites at the park, most of which provide electric and water hookups, picnic tables and grills.